Contact Me

 Therapeutic Orientation

-I find the most effective and therapeutic relationship comes from an interactive dialogue between the client and their counselor.
+I find the most effective therapeutic relationship comes from an interactive dialogue between the client and their counselor.
 I offer compassion, honesty, and respect to each and every one of my clients.
+The goal is to provide a trusting relationship and a space in which clients feel comfortable and safe.

-My approach is based on an eclectic, multi-modal, or "what's best for the client" approach.
-I utilize a variety of techniques including, but not limited to:
+My approach is based on a multi-modal, or "what's best for the client" approach.
+I recognize that each client is unique and my goal is to determine what works best for them.
+Therefore, I utilize a variety of techniques, skills, and therapeutic interventions, including, but not limited to:

 -Reality therapy